apify/apify-sdk-js/packages/actor-scraper/playwright-scraper/README.md

-    setValue, // Reference to the Actor.setValue() function. getValue, // Reference to the Actor.getValue() function. saveSnapshot, // Saves a screenshot and full HTML of the current page to the key value store. skipLinks, // Prevents enqueueing more links via glob patterns/Pseudo URLs on the current page. enqueueRequest, // Adds a page to the request queue.
+    setValue, // Reference to the Actor.setValue() function. getValue, // Reference to the Actor.getValue() function. saveSnapshot, // Saves a screenshot and full HTML of the current page to the key value store. skipLinks, // Prevents enqueueing more links via Glob patterns/Pseudo URLs on the current page. enqueueRequest, // Adds a page to the request queue.

     // PLAYWRIGHT CONTEXT-AWARE UTILITY FUNCTIONS